-- Patrons must abide by established time limitations and the Hart Area Public Library Internet Use Policy. - Library materials may only be removed from premises with authorization through established lending procedures. - Library materials may not be taken into restrooms.
+- B. Internet Use.
+Patrons must abide by established time limitations and all other provisions of the Library Internet Use Policy. - C. Equipment.
+Library staff computers are for staff use only. - D. Authorized Lending.
+Library materials may only be removed from the premises with authorization through established lending procedures. - E. Use of Tables and Computers.
+Only four (4) people may be seated at a table and no additional people may stand around one (1) table.